IxsCN/build-Chromium-OS/README.md

     + creat workspace on smb.
     + creat workspace on NFS.
     + didn't use [-g minilayout] purposely, waste so much time.
+    + already have SSR client on my router, so i don't need waste time to build it.
     + misunderstand the log tips, and send mail for you.
     + in the end，i am not complete the exercise.
     + all of all, too eager to do every.